Agents’ Assistant – Film & Television Department

-We’re currently recruiting for an Assistant to work within our Film & Television Department, reporting solely to an Agent specializing in directors and screenwriters.
-Responsibilities will include all aspects of talent management – dealing with clients, broadcasters, producers and the media on a daily basis and maintaining the smooth running of the office.
+We’re currently recruiting for a full-time Assistant within our Film & Television Department.
+The successful candidate will provide support to three Agents within the department, two of whom who specialise in Book to Film rights, the other in writers and directors.
+Responsibilities will include all aspects of talent management – dealing with clients, broadcasters, producers and the media on a daily basis, assisting in the drafting and checking of agreements, invoicing and maintaining the smooth running of the office.

-The successful candidate will have exceptional organisational, written and verbal skills, a good knowledge of (and passion for) film, television (drama specifically) and theatre, have a can-do attitude and be proficient in the use of MS Office.
-Experience of working at a Film or TV production company or Literary Agency would be beneficial.
-As would some experience of script-reading.
+The successful candidate will have exceptional organisational, written and verbal skills, a good knowledge of film, television and theatre, has a can-do attitude and be proficient in the use of MS Office.
+Experience in talent management would be beneficial.

-Please send CV and covering email with FILM & TV in the subject header to email@example.com
+Please send your CV and covering email to email@example.com with FILM & TV in the subject header.

-Please send CV and covering email with TECHNICIANS in the subject header to firstname.lastname@example.org
+Please send your CV and covering email to firstname.lastname@example.org with INTERN in the subject header.

 We offer a year-long internship in the role as an office runner, which we advertise as and when the position is available.
 Our intention is that the internship is properly structured with the intern spending a fortnight in each department to really get to understand how they operate before working company-wide.